KARTHIK07GUPTA/xdapp-book/README.md

 # The xDapp Book
-How to get started building cross chain applications with Wormhole
+How to get started building across chain applications with Wormhole

 ## Documentation